Dueonkim89/UDBC-3/README.md

 1: To add a block: addBlock(newBlock)
 ```
-This method MUST take a new instance of Block as the argument.
+This method will return a promise and MUST take a new instance of Block as the argument.

-Example: myBlockChain.addBlock(new Block('this is the block body'));
+Example: myBlockChain.addBlock(new Block('this is the block body')).then(block => // Do whatever you want with the block you just created);
 ```
 2: Get block height: getBlockHeight()
 ```